 - The Big Short: Capitalism makes people to do bad things. (system being critiqued: capitalism)

-- Star Trek: Humanity can accomplish great things if we work together. (system being critiqued: space exploration)
+- Star Trek: Humanity can accomplish great things if we work together. (system being critiqued: space exploration, as a metaphor for cultural integration)

 - Wall-E: Humanity can overcome the scourge of capitalism if we work together. (system being critiqued: capitalism/consumerism)